WICG/nav-speculation/browsing-context.md

 }
 ```

 Script can also observe this by using APIs particular to the behavior they are interested in.
-For instance, the [`document.hasStorageAccess()`][storage-access] can be used in supporting browsers to observe whether unpartitioned storage is available.
+For instance, the [`document.hasStorageAccess()`][https://github.com/privacycg/storage-access] API can be used in supporting browsers to observe whether unpartitioned storage is available.